Classification and stability of penalized pinned elasticae

 \subsection{Acknowledgments}

 This work was initiated during the second author’s visit at Freiburg University.
 The second author is very thankful to the first author for his warm hospitality and providing a fantastic research atmosphere.
 Both authors are grateful to Tatsuya Miura for helpful suggestions.
+The authors are grateful to the referee whose suggestions have led to substantial improvements in this article.
 The second author is supported by FMfI Excellent Poster Award 2022 and JSPS KAKENHI Grant Number 24K16951.